|The AP preseason basketball polls will be released Oct 31 (men) and Nov 1 (women)

 - Clicking on the team name will display the week-by-week ranking for that team.

-- Clicking on the points will display the voter detail for that team (this is a beta test depending on the accuracy and accessibility of the data from the AP's website).
+- Clicking on the points will display the voter detail for that team.

 - Regular season polls from 1936-60 had 20 teams, from 1961-67 had 10 teams (except for the 1961 final poll which had 20), 1968-88 had 20 teams, and 1989-present had 25 teams.